barsoom/content_translator/README.md

 I've asked the WTI maintainer to return the actual validation error in the API response.
 At the time of writing I belive he has, but I haven't had the time to check.

+## Heroku

+This can be run on a free heroku dyno since it boots fast enough to process new requests from WTI without timeouts.
+Usually you don't have new translations coming in all day long either, so it can sleep most of the time.

 ## TODO